SciDataContainer/SciDataContainer/README.md

 ## Implementations

 Currently there is only a [Python 3](https://www.python.org/) implementation available, which you find in the folder `python`.
 Please contact us, if you are interested in implementing a library for another programming language.
-We are already on the way to build a operation system independent GUI to simplify the usage of the container format outside a programming environment.
+We are already on the way to build an operation system independent GUI to simplify the usage of the container format outside a programming environment.

 ## Server